xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 {: .notice--info}

 ## TIG Stack
-The TIG (Telegraf - InfluxDB - Grafana) is a popular opensource telemetry stack that can be used to gather telemetry data from several network platforms including Cisco devices like IOS XR routers.
+The TIG stack (Telegraf - InfluxDB - Grafana) is a popular opensource telemetry stack that can be used to gather telemetry data from several network platforms including Cisco devices like IOS XR routers.
 All example will be based on this stack with Influx DB in version 2.

-While InfluxDB offer its own web application for data visualization, Grafana is still used.
-Indeed, it offers many more options for building dashboard and alerts and can work with other data sources than InfluxDB.
+While InfluxDB offers its own web application for data visualization, Grafana is still used.
+Indeed, it offers many more options for building dashboards and alerts and can work with other data sources than InfluxDB.
 Using InfluxDB interface is still very valuable to explore the database and build flux queries.

 ## Collection methods
-There are two collections methods for telemetry.
+There are two collection methods for telemetry.
 Dial-in and dial-out, it refers to which element initiates the telemetry session: the collector or the data source device.
-For more information, there is this great article on XRdocs: [Model-Driven Telemetry: Dial-In or Dial-Out ?](https://xrdocs.io/telemetry/blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out/)
+For more information on what you could choose, there is this great article from Shelly on XRdocs: [Model-Driven Telemetry: Dial-In or Dial-Out ?](https://xrdocs.io/telemetry/blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out/)

-As both methods may be used depending on your production environment, both approach will be described and used as examples.
+As both methods may be used depending on your environment, both approach will be described and used as examples.
 While gRPC dial-out is often easier to work with, we will show that the same result can be achieved with both.

 ## Telegraf collector
-Telegraf is composed of multiple plugins that can be categorized in four differents types:
+Telegraf is composed of multiple plugins that can be categorized in four different types:
- - **Input plugin:** Collect the raw metrics from the datasources
+ - **Input plugin:** collect raw metrics from the datasources
- - **Processor plugin:** Transform, decorate and filter metrics
+ - **Processor plugin:** transform, decorate and filter metrics
- - **Aggregator plugin:** create aggregate metric as average mean, min, max, etc.
+ - **Aggregator plugin:** create aggregate metrics such as average mean, min, max, etc.
- - **Output plugin:** write the metric to datastore.
+ - **Output plugin:** write metrics to datastore.

-For IOS XR routers the plugin `inputs.gnmi` is used for dial-in and the plugin `inputs.cisco_telemetry_mdt` is used for dial-out.
+For IOS XR routers, the plugin `inputs.cisco_telemetry_mdt` is used for dial-out and the plugin `inputs.gnmi` is used for dial-in.

-In the example used, multiples processor plugins will be used to sanitize the data received and ensure that the format is the same for both the dial-in and dial-out methods
+Multiples processor plugins will be used in the following examples to sanitize the data received and ensure that the output format is the same for both the dial-in and dial-out methods

 ## Telemetry metric format
 Most telemetry data based on timeseries follow a commun format.
-It is important to know this format to better understand how data is handled between the differents component of the stack.
+It is important to know this format to better understand how data is handled between the different components of the stack.

 A time serie data point requires the following metadata:
  - **Timestamp:** the time at which the metric was collected
  - **Metric name:** such as sys.cpu.user , env.probe.temp
  - **Value:** the value of the metric at the given timestamp.
-This can be of many types such as integer, float, string, boolean, etc.
+This can be of many types such as integer, float, string, boolean, etc. There can be one or multiples tag.
- - **Tags:** key/value pairs that uniquely identify the metric.
 For example, there could be multiple cpu cores and many cpu on a system.
-There can be one or multiples tag

 Below is an example of metrics collected for a server with two cpus of two cores

 ```
 <timestamp> sys.cpu.user: host=server1,cpu=0,core=0 11